bretweinraub/bright-api-doc/v2_api_controller.md

   </tr>
   <tr>
     <td>500</td>
-	<td>If you specify a user_email that is not valid, or a valid sc_course_id, you will receive a 500 server error.</td>
+	<td>If you specify a user_email that is not valid, or a valid course_guid, you will receive a 500 server error.</td>
   </tr>
 </table>